spiffe/spiffe/standards/WIT-SVID.md

 The WIT-SVID specification does not introduce any JOSE headers beyond those defined by the upstream document for the WIT.
 However, it does set additional restrictions and provide SPIFFE-specific guidance on some headers.

-TODO: Should we summarize `alg` even if these will not differ from the WIMSE WIT?

 ### 2.1.
 Key ID - `kid`

 Unique identifier of the key-pair used by the issuer to sign the WIT-SVID.
 The `kid` header is defined by the [JSON Web Signature (JWS)][2] document.